 Failure to treat hinges on proving the provider’s negligence; the negligence can either be very specific or it can be more general.
 Some failure to treat examples include:

-A medical practitioner may commit negligent malpractice without malicious intent.
-A lawsuit does not imply that the medical professional meant to harm you or your loved one, rather than the quality of care received was not in accordance with the standards of care recognized by the law and substandard care caused direct damage to the patient — usually in the form of physical or mental pain or lost wages or work capacity.
+A medical practitioner may commit malpractice without malicious intent.
+A lawsuit does not imply that the healthcare provider meant to harm you or your loved one, rather than the quality of care received was not following the standards of care recognized by the law and substandard care caused direct damage to the patient — usually in the form of physical or mental pain or lost wages or work capacity.

-Many medical malpractice failure to treat cases stem from human error, which include confirmation biases or giving preference to one symptom at the dismissal of other symptoms, leading to a medical professional failing to treat the condition.
+Many failure to treat cases stem from human error, which includes confirmation biases or giving preference to one symptom at the dismissal of other symptoms, leading to a medical professional failing to treat the condition.

-If any of these failure to treat examples apply to your situation or you have otherwise been neglected or dismissed by a medical professional, schedule a free consultation with our experienced Washington, DC medical malpractice lawyers.
+If any of these failure to treat examples apply to your situation or you have otherwise been neglected or dismissed by a medical professional, schedule a free consultation with our experienced Washington, DC accident lawyers.